 Students may be treated for most ordinary illnesses at the Moore Moore Student Health Center on campus.
 A registered nurse is available to consult with students about their healthcare needs.
-In addition, a Baptist Minor Medical Center Family Nurse Practitioner is retained Monday through Friday by the College to provide health care to students.
-A fee is published annually and is charged to a student’s account per visit for services.
+In addition, a Nurse Practitioner is retained Monday through Friday by the College to provide health care to students.
+A minimal fee is charged to a student’s account per visit for services with the Nurse Practitioner.
 The College does not bill insurance for the Nurse Practitioner’s services.
 Laboratory tests performed at AEL Laboratories will be billed to the student’s insurance by AEL Laboratories.
 In instances when the office is closed, emergencies, special testing or a specialist are needed; the student is referred off campus and is responsible for the charges incurred.

 A complete medical history, examination and immunization history is required of all new or transfer students.
 The College also requires each student to have accident, sickness and hospitalization coverage throughout enrollment.
 Students may be covered under a family policy or a private carrier.
 Check with your private insurance provider to insure that possible visits to our health center nurse practitioner, Memphis area physicians, minor medical centers or emergency rooms will be covered under your plan.
 International Students must enroll in an Insurance policy negotiated through the college.